riedelcastro/frontlets/README.md

 Usage
 -----

-A `Frontlet` is a simple scala class with `Slot` objects that correspond to underlying map keys:
+A `Frontlet` is a simple scala class with `Slot` member objects that correspond to underlying map keys:

 ```scala
 class Person extends Frontlet {